Qualification: BTEC Level 3 AAQ (Extended Certificate) in Computing

 Two of the units will comprise of coursework, which will be completed in the classroom and at home.

-Evidence for coursework is recorded in a variety of ways including videos, multimedia products, web pages, reports, observations, witness statements and interactive presentations.
+Evidence for coursework is recorded in a variety of ways including multimedia products, videos, web pages, reports, observations, witness statements and interactive presentations.
 Each is linked to specific topics and audiences.

 It is vitally important to keep to all deadlines.